 By opening design and manufacturing options for numerous applications, gas assist molding expands upon the versatility of traditional plastic processing while benefiting from its proven repeatability in high-quality part production.
 Due to its availability, cost and inertness, Nitrogen is typically used for external and internal gas assist molding.

-Internal gas is particularly useful for molding extreme thick sections in tube- or rod-shaped parts such as handles and foot pedals, as well as tray-like parts with thick perimeter sections by creating hollow channels in these features.
+Internal gas, also known as structural web, is particularly useful for molding extreme thick sections in tube- or rod-shaped parts such as handles and foot pedals, as well as tray-like parts with thick perimeter sections by creating hollow channels in these features.
 External gas excels at reducing required press tonnage and improving part aesthetics and flatness on skins and panels.

 Both types allow designers to create larger and more-complex parts while minimizing high tooling costs incurred with complicated hot-runner systems.
 In addition, the smaller presses and shorter cycle times provide part cost benefits.